 Where can I use Discord?

 Discord is also available for Android and iOS devices and includes many of the same features on mobile that you see on desktop.
-Screen sharing is notably absent from mobile versions, but you can still make video calls with all users and receive screen-share video from desktop users.

 What makes Discord good for large groups?